Aqaao/kanawin/README.md

 ## Kanawin

-This is a plugin for [kanata](https://github.com/jtroo/kanata), automatically change layer by detecting current process.
+This is a plugin for [kanata](https://github.com/jtroo/kanata), automatically change layer by detecting current active window.

 - No dependencies required.
 - Windows only.